zingale/phy504/docs/source/shell.rst

    We will loosely follow the Software Carpentry lesson on `The Unix Shell <https://swcarpentry.github.io/shell-novice/>`_

 The "shell" is your interface to the operator system.
+It implements a *REPL* interface:
+Read, Execute, Print, Loop.
+This means it:

+* Reads the input (commands) you type
+* Executes the command
+* Prints the result of the command
+* Loops back to the start, waiting to read a new command

-To access the shell, we need to open a terminal on the computer.
+To access the
+shell, we need to open a terminal on the computer.

 Which shell?